alexsavio/alexsavio.github.io/content/first_principles_data_engineering.md

 ### Transform at the boundary, not in a dedicated layer

 Transformations exist to reconcile semantic mismatches.
 They should live as close to the boundary-crossing as possible: either at the producer (who understands the source context) or at the consumer (who understands the target context).
 A centralized "transformation layer" is an organizational crutch that obscures who owns the meaning.

+This is the same argument Zhamak Dehghani made for **data mesh**: push ownership to the domain that understands the data.
+The first-principles version doesn't require adopting the full data mesh organizational model.
+It just requires that whoever owns the meaning also owns the transformation that encodes it.
+The boundary is where semantics get negotiated, and the negotiation should happen between parties who actually understand both sides.

 ### Observe data, don't just test it